 Season 7: Unleashing the Slayers

-Eventually, the series ends with a climactic battle over the Sunnyvale Hellmouth where the First Evil has been growing a vampire army.
+Eventually, the series ends with a climactic battle over the Sunnyvale Hellmouth, where the First Evil has been growing a vampire army.
 Buffy, and a team of unpowered slayers, along with Spike and Giles, Xander and Anya, Faith and others, enter the Hellmouth.
 With the help of a mystical scythe to channel her power, Willow unleashes the nascent slayer in women and girls, instantly transforming all of the unpowered slayers into fully powered slayers.
-Meanwhile, an amulet brought to Buffy by Angel, now worn by Spike as a “Champion who is more than human,” a metaphor for a souled vampire) captures, focuses and disperses the Sun’s energy, consuming the Hellmouth, Spike—and wiping Sunnydale from the fictional map.
+Meanwhile, an amulet brought to Buffy by Angel, now worn by Spike as a “Champion who is more than human,” (a metaphor for a souled vampire) captures, focuses and disperses the Sun’s energy, consuming the Hellmouth, Spike—and wiping Sunnydale from the fictional map.

 Scenario planners would find the emergence of a Hellmouth into the human dimension an existential threat, perhaps even a black swan.
 In the Buffy mythology, however, the right ritual unlocks the Hellmouth unsealing, permitting bi-direction travel.
 More than one Hellmouth exists.
-Toward the end of the final episode, Giles quips that a Hellmouth also haunts Cleveland).
-Think the Hellmouth like the Northwest Passage.
-We know there open ocean can exist at the top of the Earth, but not when climate change and other factors will transform the northern latitudes into an economically viable home for shipping and commerce.
+Toward the end of the final episode, Giles quips that a Hellmouth also haunts Cleveland.
+Think of the Hellmouth like the Northwest Passage.
+We know open ocean can exist at the top of the Earth, but not when climate change and other factors will transform the northern latitudes into an economically viable home for shipping and commerce.
 In the Buffyverse, the uncertainty lies in not knowing when in history a power will arise that can coerce humans and others into performing the rituals needed to open the Hellmouth.

 When uncertainty collapses into certainty: Resurrection and Consequences

 If Buffy the Vampire Slayer were any other television show, fans would most likely never know the answer to those uncertainties.
 But with an uncanny resilience, Buffy found yet another outlet for its creative team.
-Rather than cancelation, Whedon took the extraordinary step of creating a graphic novel series intended as a canonical extension of the show, not just a licensed take-off.
-So far the Dark Horse books have run through eleven seasons, with number twelve planned for June of 2018.
+Rather than cancelation, creator Joss Whedon took the extraordinary step of creating a graphic novel series intended as a canonical extension of the show, not just a licensed take-off.
+So far, the Dark Horse books have run through eleven seasons, with number twelve planned for June of 2018.

 Season 8 and Dark Horse